jimm/patchmaster/site/components.md

 # Instruments

-An intstrument represents either a MIDI input to a synth, drum machine, or other device or a MIDI output from a controller.
+An instrument represents either a MIDI input to a synth, drum machine, or other device or a MIDI output from a controller.
 Each instrument needs a symbol (a usually short name starting with ":"), specifies which UNIMidi port number it uses, and has a name.